 To properly clean a bathroom, you will need:

-How to clean a bathroom: step by step1.
-Empty the bathroom
+How to clean a bathroom: step by step

 Now it’s time to remove any dust lying around.
 Dust all the surfaces, and don’t forget the harder to reach areas, such as light fittings, corners and skirting boards.
 Afterwards, vacuum the floors to pick up all fallen debris from the surfaces.
-If you’d rather, you can use a handheld vacuum cleaner with a dusting attachment.3.
-Clean the toilet
+If you’d rather, you can use a handheld vacuum cleaner with a dusting attachment.

 Apply your cleaning spray to the shower and bath, not forgetting the surrounding walls and the shower tray.
 Leave for a moment to let the cleaner go to work on the dirt.
 Then, scrub everything clean before rinsing off.
 If your shower has a curtain, wash it regularly to prevent mould from building up.
 If it isn’t machine washable, soak it in the bath with a weak bleach solution.

 Spray and wipe down the sink and taps.
 If there’s a large build-up of soap on the sink or soap dish, scrub with a sponge to loosen.
-Take this opportunity to clean any glass in the bathroom – the mirror, cabinets and the shower.
+Take this opportunity to clean any glass in the bathroom – if you want to know how to clean shower glass, mirrors, cabinets and other glass surfaces, follow these next steps.
 Spray all areas with your glass cleaning spray and wipe to give it a clear, shiny finish.
 Old dry newspaper works wonders on glass, but if you’ve already got to the recycling some kitchen towel will do the trick.

 Lemon juice also works wonders with taps.
-You can mix it with baking powder and apply it to your taps with a toothbrush (not one you’re going to use later!), and then rinse with your cleaning spray and cloth.6.
-Mop the floor
+You can mix it with baking powder and apply it to your taps with a toothbrush (not one you’re going to use later!), and then rinse with your cleaning spray and cloth.

 If you have a carpeted bathroom, you can skip step 6.
 You might want to clean the carpets in your bathroom more often.
 This way you ensure that the floor is spotless, and your bathroom will look as good as new.